isle-project/isle-editor/docusaurus/docs/tutorials/including-data.md

 ### Data

 Data and data info is included in the explorer in the same way as for the Data Table.
-As above, we can import JSON files in the preamble and use the `data` and `dataInfo` fields of the `<DataExplorer/>` tag.
+As above, we can import CSV or JSON files in the preamble and use the `data` and `dataInfo` fields of the `<DataExplorer/>` tag.
 The **Data** tab of the explorer shows the resulting data table.
-If you do not wish to display the data table in the explorer, you can use the `hideDataTable` option (see the [data explorer docs](https://isledocs.com/docs/data-explorer) for more details).
+If you do not wish to display the data table in the explorer, you can set the `dataTable` option to `false` (see the [data explorer docs](https://isledocs.com/docs/data-explorer) for more details).

 ### Variable Types